Joshua Nascimento

-Joshua Seixas Arantes do Nascimento (born 28 September 1996) is a Brazilian former footballer who played as a forward.
-He is a son of Pelé.
+Joshua Seixas Arantes do Nascimento (born 28 September 1996) is a Brazilian professional football coach and former player who played as a forward.
+He is Academy Head of Performance at Major League Soccer club FC Dallas.

 Early and personal life

-Nascimento was born to Brazilian gospel singer Assiria Seixas Lemos and Brazilian football legend Pelé.
+Nascimento was born to Brazilian gospel singer Assíria Seixas Lemos and Brazilian football legend Pelé.
 He has a twin sister named Celeste.

+On 16 September 2023, he married businesswoman Bárbara Meireles.
+A year later, in September 2024, the pair announced they were expecting a daughter, Cecília.

-Footballing career
+Playing career

 Early career

 At the age of ten, he trained with Santos, the club where his father made his name, for the first time.
 He moved to the United States at the age of twelve, and joined the academy side Florida Rush three years later.

 He returned to Brazil in 2013, joining Santos on a permanent deal.
 While at Santos, he refused to wear his father's famous number 10 shirt, and attempted to ignore comparisons between himself and his father, stating "he was him and I am me."
 He made his debut for the Santos under-20 side in October 2014.